kaspernielsen/faststream/README.md

 > cd faststream
 > mvn install
 ~~~~
-A single jar file will be built as faststream/target/faststream-xxxx.jar
+A single jar file will be built as faststream/target/faststream-xxxx.jar that can be included on the classpath

 Usage